moj-analytical-services/rmarkdown_training/README.md

 ## Part 4: Formatting - using a styles template or formatting from the RMarkdown cheatsheet

 The document you have doesn’t quite look like our bulletins do.
 Rather than do all your formatting in Word, you can create a styles template document in a few minutes, that your RMarkdown will use for formatting.
-There is already a styles document created which fits the JSAS style template, saved in this repo, called mystyles.docx.
+There is already a styles document created which fits the DES style template, saved in this repo, called mystyles.docx.

 22. In your YAML header, amend slightly so it says:
 *output:*